shuiruge/quantum-mechanics/README.md

 ## File Structure

-- main.tm: The TeXmacs file of the note.
+- quantum.tm: The TeXmacs file of the note.
 - public
-  - main.pdf: The PDF output of the note.
+  - quantum.pdf: The PDF output of the note.
 - scripts: Includes the codes in the note.
-  - uncert.wxmx: The maxima (using GUI WxMaxima) codes in the section about uncertainty principle.

 ## How to Contribute

-- Editing using TeXmacs (together with TeXlive).
+- Edit using TeXmacs (together with TeXlive).
-- Run scripts in WxMaxima (the GUI version of Maxima).

 ## Repository